 By sculpting polymer clay jewelry, we will mainly mean imitation techniques, for example, stone, or techniques for creating interesting textures, which are practically never used anywhere else during sculpting figurines, flowers and other objects.
 This page will be constantly updated and replenished with new ideas and modeling techniques.
-The first lesson, a set of jewelry is made using the “Lentil” technique.
+The first tutorials, a set of jewelry is made using the “Lentil” technique, Potal, Cane, Extruder.
 On this page the technique of making these beads is shown in great detail.
 On the same page, which is constantly updated with new ideas, you will get acquainted with the main techniques that are used exactly for sculpting jewelry.
 You will also see the main lessons about how are the jewelry is compiled, what is used for this?
 How to use all kinds of bijouterie accessories during compiling polymer clay jewelry.

 Polymer clay jewelry making technique